thundercore/developers-portal/docs/support-center/faqs/pre-release-mainnet.md

 The ThunderCore Pre-Release Mainnet is available to developers and users.
 We have observed that the performance continues to meet our expectations and have confidence in the throughput experienced.
 If you are interested in developing or using the chain, please visit our tutorials on [building](deploy-your-own-game.md) or [migrating](migrate-to-thunder.md) to ThunderCore.

 ## Where can I buy Thunder Tokens?
-Currently, you can purchase Thunder Tokens (TT) on a few major exchanges, including Huobi and Upbit.
+Currently, you can purchase Thunder Tokens (TT) via [TTGet](https://ttget.appcenter.games/) or on a few major exchanges, including Huobi and Upbit.
 More will be coming, please follow our [Medium](https://medium.com/thunderofficial) and [Twitter](https://twitter.com/ThunderProtocol) for announcements.

 If you’re a developer or you just want to experience the thundering speed of ThunderCore, you can get free Thunder Tokens from our [Mainnet Faucet](https://faucet.thundercore.com).